gokceoguzerenler/cis530_sp2021/homework/transformers/transformers.md

 </div>

 Each column shows a list predicted tokens for the word position, along with the predicted score/probability.
 To see the predictions, you should input a sentence in the "Mandatory sentence" field.
-The format is designed for sentence pair classification tasks (e.g. HW11).

 You may notice that the BERT tokenizer adds a few special tokens to the input --